Table of Contents

 Wet boots tracked inside.
 A mat that has shifted slightly.
 A hallway that feels dimmer in winter.
 A step that blends into the floor when lighting is low.

-None of these feel serious on their own.
+None of these issues feel dramatic on their own.
 Together, they are how many winter falls actually happen.

 Entryways are a major risk area in winter.
 Snow and slush get tracked in.
 Floors become slick.
 Mats curl at the edges.
 Shoes and bags land where someone does not expect them.